GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 OSCAL supports relationships between tasks, via sub-tasks and task dependencies.
-FedRAMP does not require the use of sub-tasks or dependencies, however if present, such tasks are subject to the same constraints mentioned above.
+FedRAMP does not require the use of sub-tasks or dependencies; however, if present, such tasks are subject to the same constraints mentioned above.

 ### Risk Tracking